 9 cheap Restaurants in bali and their Typical dishes

-Eating cheap in Bali is easy because on the island you have restaurants for all budgets … Try their typical dishes in local Warungs that are always cheaper than restaurants in tourist stalls.
+Eating cheap in many restaurant in Bali is easy because in the island you can find restaurants for all budgets, you have to try their typical dishes in local Warungs, that are always cheaper than restaurants in tourist stalls.

 Typical dishes of Indonesian gastronomy (in BALI):

-If there are two dishes that stand out from the rest for being the most requested are the Nasi Goreng and the Mie Goreng.
+There are two dishes being the most requested are the Nasi Goreng and the Mie Goreng.

-Nasi goreng: is a fried rice with sweet soy sauce.
-It is usually accompanied by chicken (or seafood) eggs and vegetables.
-Usually they serve it without spice to tourists but if it is a local food stand make sure you order it or you can bring it very spicy.
-Food-bali-nasi-goreng
+Nasi goreng is a fried rice with sweet soy sauce, It is usually accompanied by chicken (or seafood) eggs and vegetables. for tourist usually they serve it without spice but if it is a local food stand make sure you order it or you can bring it very spicy.

-Mie goreng: fried noodles with soy sauce, you can also order them as the Nasi Goreng chicken or seafood.
-They accompany it with egg and vegetables. food-bali-mie-goreng-warung
+Mie goreng is fried noodles with soy sauce, you can also order them as the Nasi Goreng chicken or seafood.
+They accompany it with egg and vegetables.

 Soto: it is a soup of meat and vegetables.

 Kerupuk: Prawn bread served in many of its dishes as an accompaniment.